 “Vitamin D is important for keeping bones strong; it’s particularly important for people with arthritis who take corticosteroids because they have an increased risk of brittle bones.”

-As little as 15 minutes of sun exposure can produce a lot of vitamin D in fair-skinned people, according to the Vitamin D Council.
-You might need more exposure if your skin is darker.
+As little as 10 to 15 minutes of sun exposure can produce a lot of vitamin D in most people, according to the BBC.

 3. You stay healthier

 It might seem like spending all that time in the ice and snow would make you more vulnerable to colds and the flu.
 But it is more likely that your outdoor activity will boost your immune system.

 A 2015 study found that exercise strengthens your immune system by repeatedly stressing it.
 Although the study focused on the effect of exercise in animals, researchers believe the findings translate to humans as well.

 According to Yoonkyung Park, a professor of biomedical science at South Korea’s Chosun University who oversaw the research:

 “We strongly believe that long-term, regular exercise can considerably improve the immune defense mechanism.”

 Do the cold, dark days of winter leave you feeling down?
 One of the best ways to banish the winter blues is to embrace the very weather that is making your spirits sag.

 Just five minutes of activity can begin to lift your mood, and a sustained exercise regimen can help alleviate long-term depression, according to the American Psychological Association.